linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

     ```
     {{< /note >}}

-1. Restart the NGINX server once the configuration has been verified:
+1. Restart the NGINX server once the configuration is verified:

     ```command
     sudo systemctl restart nginx